HPCE/hpce-2014-cw1/README.md

 x loop from scalar_map "into" median_scalar.

-By inference from the function definitions, the following code should work, and the assertion should hold (ok, I'm still nudging towards correctness):
+By inference from the function definitions, the following code should work, and the assertion should hold:

 ``` matlab
 im=rand(100);